DECAfpga/DECA_board/Tutorials/DeMiSTify/README_somhic.md

 * project_files.rtl is a bit like a .qip file but not quartus-specific.

-  * remove included .qip files in template for your own ones (usually just a corename.qip file in the root folder (e.g. nes.qip))
+  * remove included .qip files in template for your own ones (usually just a mistcore.qip file in the root folder
   * If pre-flow scripts build_id.tcl is not used in core remove it

 * project_defs.tcl  edit and check parameters project, requires_sdram, optimizeforspeed

-  * optimizeforspeed 1 Remove this line to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.
+  * set optimizeforspeed 0  to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.

-* firmware: Create a folder named "firmware"
+* firmware

-  * Copy here the file /DeMiSTify/templates/config.h and change definitions accordingly
+  * config.h (from DeMiSTify/templates/config.h): edit and change definitions accordingly to your core:
     * set to #undef if your core does not use those options
   * Create inside a file named "overrides.c".
 Edit file and add the following if the core needs to boot a ROM during bootup: